malcolmBurdorf/blog/mbblog/content/posts/my-first-post.md

 git push origin main
 ```

-Once for the storage repo and once for the deployment submodule, since it is pointing to our second repo.
+Once in the storage repo (blog), and once for the deployment submodule (blog/mBblog/public), since it is pointing to our second repo.

 And we're done!
 Just go to Settings->Pages, switch the Source to main, click Save, and your website url should pop up.

 This has just been the bare minimum to get a website created and hosted with Hugo and Github Pages.
-If you would like the other accoutrements, the previously mentioned resources are good places to start.
+If you would like the other accoutrements, the [previously](https://gohugo.io/getting-started/quick-start/) [mentioned](https://www.youtube.com/watch?v=LIFvgrRxdt4) resources are good places to start.

 [Here](https://support.atlassian.com/jira-software-cloud/docs/markdown-and-keyboard-shortcuts/), [are](https://www.markdownguide.org/basic-syntax/) some Markdown tables and [this](https://gohugo.io/content-management/shortcodes/) explains Hugo shortcodes.